DataDog/dpn/webhooks/Monitors/README.md

 ## Considerations
 The API endpoints used here require using a built-in variable for hostname within the URL.

-Unmuting a host does not require a Payload.
+The host unmute endpoint does not require a Payload.

 When muting a host, a custom message can be added to the Payload which will display on the Host Muted Event.